prasadrenukdas/wawa-jr/doc/philosophy.md

 behavior.
 Examples are `yarn test` and `yarn lint` where we want to enforce proper type checking and linting of all required files in addition to some base behavior.
 These scripts are also more complex.

+> *Why not use a [sock drawer](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript) directory structure?*

+Often project files are organized into file type with directories such as `components`, `services`, `pages`, etc. This style makes it easy to figure out where a file should go when you are writing it, but it provides very little useful information when reading / searching / altering / refactoring.
+Not only that, but with this structure app functionality is not stored together so you may have `src/components/account/login/form/Password.tsx` and `src/services/account/login/form/password-check.ts` that have an interdependency in terms of functionality are in completely different places in the file system.

+Since code should be optimized for reading rather than writing, we discard the benefit of knowing where a file should be placed in the structure immediately.
+Instead, we embrace organizing files by functionality and keeping files with like functionality together.
+We might have `src/account/login/{Password.tsx,password-check.ts}`.
+Figuring out what to name files and where to place them is more difficult and may require periodic rethinking and refactoring.
+This up front additional effort provides more benefit to maintaining the project than reducing up front effort using sock drawer organization.

+`common` is something of an exception and applies to functionality that is so broad it applies to essentially all areas of the app.
+Updates to `common` should be done with more care because of their possible impact.